djek-sweng/blog-quartz-cronjob-scheduling-aspnet-core/README.md

 #### **Advantages**

-Using quartz gives you the following advantages:
+Using Quartz gives you the following advantages:

 * Quartz can be integrated into your existing applications or run as a standalone program.
 * An executable job is a class that implements a Quartz job interface.